kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   next year, but I've been applying and interviewing, so we'll see how it all turns out.
 Either way, I can just stay over the summer and do research, too, so it depends.

+- There are many; so many more things in the works right now, but I should get to sleep.
+But I feel a bit better; it's been a wild ride!

 ## And that's about it